sabtain93/RB_109/cheat_sheet.md

 ***Expalin how does the `Array#each` method works?***

 The `Array#each` method is invoked with a block passed to it an argument.
 The `each` method invokes the block on each iteration and passes the current element of the array object into the block, assigning it to the block's local variable.
-The `Array#each` method does not care for the block's return value and returns the original calling object.
+The expression within the block is executed for each element of the calling collection.
+The `Array#each` method returns the original calling object regardless of the block's return value.

 ## map